Floating Filter Component

 It is possible to provide a Vue floating filter for ag-Grid to use if you are are using the Vue version of ag-Grid.
 See registering framework components for how to register framework components.

-The below example show how to create a custom floating filter reusing the out of the box number filter with Vue.
+The below example shows how to create a custom floating filter re-using the out-of-the-box Number filter with Vue.